sreeharsha-rav/java-programs/jdbc_demo/README.md

 # JDBC Demo

-This repository contains a demonstration of JDBC functionality in Java.
+This project demonstrates the functionality of JDBC in Java.
 It includes implementations for CRUD operations on two entities: Book and Employee.

 ## Prerequisites